MichaelDViau/Kunaay_Demo/README.md

 6. **Start the website.**
    - Type `python3 server.py` and press Enter.
 Leave this window alone; it keeps running the site at `http://localhost:8000`.
+   - If the terminal says the address is already in use, try `python3 server.py --port 8001` instead.

 7. **Look at the site and admin panel.**
    - Open your web browser (Safari, Chrome, etc.) and visit `http://localhost:8000/` to see the listings.